VinF/deer/docs/user/tutorial.rst

 Deep reinforcement learning is the combination of two fields:

-* *Reinforcement learning (RL)* is a theory that allows an agent to learn a startegy so as to maximize a sum of cumulated (delayed) rewards from any given environement.
+* *Reinforcement learning (RL)* is a theory that allows an agent to learn a startegy so as to maximize a sum of cumulated (delayed) rewards from any given environment.
 If you are not familiar with RL, you can get up to speed easily with |SB_link| by Sutton and Barto.

 .. |SB_link| raw:: html